hashani26/to-do/README.md

 9.No proper code organisation for the backend - DONE 3.No tests - DONE
-11.Incorrect implementation of delete request API (wrong status code) - DONE
+11.Incorrect implementation of delete request API (wrong status code) - DONE 5.No linting configuration - DONE

+fix linting using the command - `npm run lint -- --fix`